maruf-swe/dsa-python/README.md

 # ds-algorithms
-All DS and Algorithms implemented in Python
+DataStructure and Algorithms implemented in Python